mbr1t0/COP-3014CE-Project/Brito_SUB-PART-1.md

 ## Statement of Independent Effort

 I, ***[Miguel Brito]***, hereby certify that this is my original work completed with the assistance of the resources listed in the reference.
-I used these resources in the following areas: ***[Fundamental Data Types, Variables, Comments, Libraries, Output, Input, Pseudocode, Flowchart, Selection Statements, Iteration Statements, Counter Control Loop, Compound Operators]***.
+I used these resources in the following areas: ***[Fundamental Data Types, Variables, Comments, Libraries, Output, Input, Pseudocode, Flowchart, Selection Statements, Iteration Statements, Counter Control Loop, Compound Operators, Switch Multiple-Selection Statements]***.

 ## Analysis of Specifications